 Rehearsed our presentation and given each other feedback (checked timing etc.)

-Prepared index cards or skeleton notes to refer to (rather than reading notes in full)
+Prepared an outline of points to refer to (rather than reading notes in full)

-The Oral Communication Toolkit contains a number of handouts that students might find useful when preparing presentations.
+Griffiths University's Oral Communication Toolkit contains resources for you as you support your students in learning oral-presentation skills, as well as a number of handouts that students might find useful when preparing presentations.
 These include:

 - Basic principles of effective communication